mozilla-releng/relengdocs/procedures/accounts_setup.md

 ###### RelEng currently has two SOPS repositories for holding off secrets.
 1. `moz-fx-releng-secrets-global` - this is dedicated for RelEng team secrets (3rd party accounts, certificates, etc).
 Basically it's our own private space for holding off any type of secrets.
+Your manager should be able to grant you access to this repo.
 2. `moz-fx-relengworker-prod-a67d` - this is dedicated for our scriptworkers [https://github.com/mozilla-releng/scriptworker-scripts](https://github.com/mozilla-releng/scriptworker-scripts).
 It's mirrored to CloudOps infrastructure.
+This repo is owned by CloudOps, to get access create an issue similar to [SVCSE-242](https://mozilla-hub.atlassian.net/browse/SVCSE-242)

 The one that's most commonly used is the global one.
 The second one is needed only if a new type of scriptworker is added and/or we're adjusting existing credentials in the release scriptworkers automation.